Oversleeping: How Much Rest is Too Much?

 How many hours of sleep should you get each night?

-The National Sleep Foundation recommends an average of 7 hours of sleep.
-At the same time, the National Sleep Foundation also acknowledges sleep needs vary widely.
-The American Academy of Sleep Medicine (AASM) and the Sleep Research Society both recommend adults get 7 hours of sleep.
-This amount of sleep must be maintained consistently to stay healthy.
+Experts recommend an average of 7-9 hours of sleep for adults under 65, and about 7-8 hours for those over 65.
+At the same time, they also acknowledge sleep needs vary widely.
+The American Academy of Sleep Medicine (AASM) and the Sleep Research Society both recommend adults get about 7 hours of sleep.
 Habitually getting less than recommended hours of sleep can lead to chronic sleep deprivation.

 What causes excessive sleeping?